mozaik-association/mozaik/docs/mandats-module.md

 ![screenshot 15](img/screen15.png)

-Once the selection committee is created, you can add a candidate tp thos committee by choosing the candidate and hi spositoin on the list.
+Once the selection committee is created, you can add a candidate to this committee by choosing the candidate and his position on the list.

 ![screenshot 16](img/screen16.png)